Lean is Business Development

 How do you streamline innovation and the development of ideas when each team in your company works so differently?

 As a former Registered Nurse, I’ve seen a few hospitals attempt to implement Lean strategies.
 Lean Six Sigma is the Lean concept most frequently seen in healthcare — using an emphasis on prevention of problems through process.
 In fact, every day I came in for a shift, something in the environment was different.
 On one day, all the supplies in a room would be moved to all new spots.
 The next day, there would be no supplies in the room at all.
 The third day?
 All the items in the room would have spots marked with tape so we would know where the supply cart should sit.
 While this is a great example of “testing,” it was often found that these changes happened inconsistently, without communication, and at random.
 No one I ever spoke to knew where management was getting their feedback from on what worked or what didn’t.
 It was a flop and often made us more inefficient and even frustrated.
-While I’d love to give the organization props for their effort, the department was very quickly met with quitting staff.
+While I’d love to give the organization a high-five for their effort, the department was very quickly met with quitting staff.
 Employees didn’t feel as if management understood them or included them — compounded by the sensation of inconsistent leadership means trouble brewing.

 How do you use the Lean Canvas in your business?